kylejmorris/morris_aima/morris_aima_environment/docs/services.md

 - Put the environment back into initial state before anything was loaded.
 This can't happen unless Environment is not active.

 morris_aima_environment/load
 - Load updated configuration parameters into the environment.
 Environment must not be active.
-It will be reset with the new parameters are loaded.
+It will be reset when the new parameters are loaded.